digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 ## Wrap-up

 🎉 Congratulations!
 You have built your first Python package and made it available as a `colrev` plugin!

-Congratulations!
 You have successfully created, installed, and tested a complete Python package from scratch.
 You have learned some of the fundamental skills of a Python package developer:

 - **Structuring a project** with `pyproject.toml` and a `modules` layout.
 - **Initializing a project** with `uv init`.